ad-freiburg/ad-blog/README.md

 change the `draft` metadata to false.

-Finally, (if you have the necessary permissions) you can deploy the new version of the blog with.
+Finally, (if you have the necessary permissions) you can deploy the new version of the blog with

     ./deploy.sh

-This is just an easier way of executing the following commands (where `chmod` makes ensures other users in the correct group will be able to apply further updates).
+This is just an easier way of executing the following commands (where `chmod` ensures other users in the correct group will be able to apply further updates).

     hugo